zowe/docs-site/docs/user-guide/configuring-overview.md

 To cofigure Zowe runtime, choose from the following options:

 * **Option 1: Configure Zowe manually using the `zwe init` command group**
 To run the `zwe init` command, it is necessary to create a Zowe configuration file.
-For more information about this file, see [Zowe configuration file](./installandconfig/#zowe-configuration-file).
+For more information about this file, see the [Runtime directory](./installandconfig.md#zowe-configuration-file) which details all of the started tasks in the article _Preparing for installation_.

 Once your configuration file is prepared, see [Initializing the z/OS system with `zwe init`](./initialize-zos-system.md), for more information about using the `zwe init` command group.